barborawolf/stats-tutorials/README.md

 A work in flux, maybe even progress.

-`/html` contains the tutorials as html, directly viewable in a web browser.
+`/html` contains the tutorials as html.

 `/Rmd` contains the Rmarkdown files that generated the html files.